Transposable integer

-These specific integers, known as transposable integers, can be but are not always cyclic numbers.
+These transposable integers can be but are not always cyclic numbers.
 The characterization of such numbers can be done using repeating decimals (and thus the related fractions), or directly.

 General

 For any integer coprime to 10, its reciprocal is a repeating decimal without any non-recurring digits.
 E.g. 1/143 = 0.006993006993006993...

 While the expression of a single series with vinculum on top is adequate, the intention of the above expression is to show that the six cyclic permutations of 006993 can be obtained from this repeating decimal if we select six consecutive digits from the repeating decimal starting from different digits.

 This illustrates that cyclic permutations are somehow related to repeating decimals and the corresponding fractions.